-Wellspring is preparing to the first commercial greenhouse in the City of Springfield.
-Phase 1 will include a quarter acre (10,400 square foot) hydroponic greenhouse that will bring healthy, locally produced produce to area hospitals, schools, businesses, and residents.
-The greenhouse will be organized as a for-profit worker-owned cooperative business that will provide job training and employment to low-income residents of Springfield.
+Wellspring Harvest is the first commercial hydroponic greenhouse in the City of Springfield, located at 121 Pinevale Street in the Indian Orchard neighborhood.
+The quarter acre (15,120 square foot) greenhouse was completed in April 2018 and will bring healthy, locally grown produce to area hospitals, schools, businesses, and residents.
+The greenhouse employs five local residents and is organized as a for-profit worker-owned cooperative business.

 Wellspring’s Cooperative Greenhouse addresses a number of social and environmental needs in the region and will contribute to economic and ecological well-being.
 Wellspring responds to the need for environmentally sustainable, season-extending food production that can produce at scale so that New England can achieve greater food independence despite its short growing season.
 Greenhouse production in Massachusetts remains small, with only 9 greenhouses in the state in 2007 of the size that Wellspring is proposing.
 Total production of greenhouse vegetables and herbs is less than 2% of the state’s agricultural production, while many greens and herbs are only available from farms for 30-50% of the year.
 Institutional markets can provide stable, large scale demand which will enable greenhouses to build the capacity to produce at scale, and therefore at more affordable prices.

 The Wellspring urban greenhouse also responds to the urgent need to create entry-level jobs in Springfield and to enable workers to accumulate assets to invest in housing, education, and better health.
 Wellspring’s worker cooperatives provide job training and stable employment as well as profit sharing for low-income Springfield residents who have few opportunities to advance economically.
 Financial stability and employment are closely correlated with better eating and better health, and so Wellspring’s job creation work is an important complement to increased access to nutritious food in the city.